kamona-ui/kui-dashboard-vue-jsx/README.md

 ## K UI Admin Dashboard Template (Vue 3 & JSX)

-> ⚠️ This template is not finished yet.
+> ## ⚠️ This template has been moved to this [repository](https://github.com/kamona-ui/kui-dashboard/), it will continue to be developed there.

 ### [Live preview](https://kamona-ui.github.io/kui-dashboard-vue-jsx/)